Sangit249/software_stack/User_stories.md

 **US-01 - Register an account**

-*As a new visitor, I want to register with my name, email address, and a password so that I can access the platform and join the language community.*
+*As a new visitor, I want to register with my name, email address and a password so that I can access the platform and join the language community.*

 Acceptance criteria: